cceremuga/pypacket/README.md

 ## Credits

 * Inspired by the excellent [pymultimonaprs](https://github.com/asdil12/pymultimonaprs) project.
 I more or less learned basic Python threading by studying their work.
 Huge thanks to them!
+* Utilizes [aprs-python](https://github.com/rossengeorgiev/aprs-python) for parsing decoded packets, uploading to APRS-IS.
+None of this would be possible without this library.
 * Radio tower icon found in the logo courtesy of [The Noun Project](https://thenounproject.com/search/?q=radio%20tower&i=749293).
 * [ ~ Dependencies scanned by PyUp.io ~ ]